Lady Sassoon

 Oil on canvas

-won over by the portrait.
-It was apparently then that Sargent made his
+won over by it.
+Apparently this is when Sargent made his

 well-known comment, "It seems there is something wrong with the mouth!